mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 You can also use *fullScreenCover* view modifier to present full screen modals.
 It works the same way as *sheet* modifier.

 #### Popovers
-Using Popovers in SwiftUI is very similar to *Alers* and *ActionSheets*. *Popover* modifier also has two overloads for *Boolean* and *Optional Identifiable* bindings.
+Using Popovers in SwiftUI is very similar to *Alers* and *Action Sheets*. *Popover* modifier also has two overloads for *Boolean* and *Optional Identifiable* bindings.
 Another additional parameter in *popover modifier* is *arrowEdge*, by providing *Edge* value you can draw an arrow in a specified direction.
 Here is the example of *Popover* modifier usage.

 ```swift
 struct MasterView: View {